LordMussta/Yahtzee/README.md

 clone of yahtzee but as a text game

 For further development:
--it would be great to add a high scores database
+- it would be great to add a high scores database